01 Featured Wrist wearable · Staff · Governance · 0-to-1

 When I joined the Malibu team as the sole content designer, the product was already in motion.
 There were 10+ product managers, a full design team, engineering squads across multiple surfaces, and a launch timeline with real stakes.
 There was no content playbook.
 No terminology standard.
 No process for how content decisions got made, reviewed, or communicated.

-The role wasn't just "write the strings."
+The role wasn't just "write the UI copy."
 It was: figure out what content infrastructure this product needs to ship well, build it, and do it fast enough to actually matter.

-I was promoted to Staff (IC6) mid-cycle during this work, after earning a "Significantly Above Expectations" rating — the only person on my team to receive that rating in that cycle.
+I was promoted to Staff (staff-level IC6) mid-cycle during this work, after earning a "Significantly Above Expectations" rating — the only person on my team to receive that rating in that cycle.

 The challenge